VISA Explorer

 Data Type.
 If Data Format is

-ASCII-Terminated String
+ASCII-Terminated String or

-, read data until the first occurrence of the read
+Binblock, read data until the first occurrence of the read

 terminator specified by the Terminator property.

-Clicking this button is equivalent to the read
+Clicking this button is equivalent to the read,

-, or readbinblock
+readline, or readbinblock functions.

 Click this button to clear all data from both the input and output buffers of the VISA resource.
 This also clears the hardware output buffer of the instrument.